coreyhemenway/Data115_project_data/README.md

 As part of my final analysis i looked at this visualization which helps show the how the stats related with eachother as well as helps locate outliers and shows well what I am trying to represent.

 ![stats image](https://github.com/coreyhemenway/Data115_project_data/blob/master/download%20(2).png)
+## Code and Materials
+The data that was used and downloaded fromn excel was in .csv, but originally used in .xls form from the data stuffers website to excel.
+The jupyter notebook and images from that notebook used are also uploaded.